 Several general principles are important for effective management of intellectual property rights (IPR) in Vietnam.
 First, it is important to have an overall strategy to protect your IPR.
 Second, IPR protection in Vietnam may be different from in the United States.
 Third, rights must be registered and enforced in Vietnam, under Vietnamese laws.
 Protection against unauthorized use in a particular country depends, basically, on the national laws of that country.
 Consequently, a U.S. trademark or patent registration will not be effective in Vietnam.

 Vietnam is a party to the Patent Cooperation Treaty (PCT) and the Madrid Agreement Concerning the International Registration of Marks (known as the Madrid System).
 Patent and trademark applicants may use these international systems for filing international patent and trademark applications for requesting protection in Vietnam.
 The country is also a member of the International Convention for the Protection of New Varieties of Plants (UPOV).
-The applicants may apply for protection of new varieties of plants at the Ministry of Agriculture and Rural Development.
+The applicants may apply for protection of new varieties of plants at the Plant Variety Protection Office, Ministry of Agriculture and Rural Development.

 The Copyright Office of Vietnam (COV) administers copyright protection law.
 Although copyrights can be protected in Vietnam without any registration requirement, formal recordation of copyrights at the COV is recommended as it would be useful as evidence of ownership in the event of a dispute.
 A copyright notice should also be affixed to the copyrighted work.
 Trade secrets, such as data, formulas or other confidential information used in business, may be protected in Vietnam, if the owner provides appropriate measures to maintain the secrets.